yongac/yongac.github.io/_pages/publications.md

 - **Yongacoglu, B.**, G. Arslan, and S. Yuksel.
 “Decentralized Q-Learning with Constant Aspirations in Stochastic Games." *2019 53rd Asilomar Conference on Signals, Systems, and Computers* (pp. 1744-1749).
 IEEE.
 [Link](https://ieeexplore.ieee.org/document/9049021)

+## Under Review

+- **Yongacoglu, B.**, G. Arslan, and S. Yuksel.
+“Independent Learning in Mean-Field Games: Satisficing Paths and Convergence to Subjective Equilibria." arXiv: arXiv:2209.05703 (2022). [arXiv](https://arxiv.org/abs/2209.05703)

+- **Yongacoglu, B.**, G. Arslan, and S. Yuksel.
+“Asynchronous Decentralized Q-Learning: Two Timescale Analysis By Persistence." [arXiv](https://arxiv.org/abs/2308.03239)
+  * An early version of this paper has been accepted for presentation at the 2023 edition if the [Conference on Decision and Control](https://cdc2023.ieeecss.org/).